2019 — Salt Lake City, UT/US

 Zach Thiede Paradigm

 — I often vote on technical concessions.
-Truth over tech is just short for “I like intervening in rounds as a judge.”
+I will practically never vote on truth over tech, because it is just short for “I like intervening in rounds as a judge.”

 — I rarely read evidence unless there is some sort of dispute around it or I have been directed to do so by the debaters.
 I think this is the most fair way of adjudicating a debate for it requires the least amount of intervention on my part and rewards clarity in the debate.
 This also allows me to avoid drawing on information of your arguments that I held prior to the debate.